stjude-rust-labs/rfcs/text/0002-call-caching.md

 the individual entry file.
 During the updating of an entry in the cache, an _exclusive lock_ will be acquired on the individual entry file.

-The file will contain a JSON object with the following information:
+The entry file will contain a JSON object with the following information:

 ```javascript
 {